Bonding, Structure, and Resonance

 This covers the basics of the curved arrow formalism.
 Now that we can start to use curved arrows to draw resonance structures, we can also think about how to evaluate the relative importance of some simple resonance structures.
 That’s the subject of the next post.

-Just to show another application I’ve drawn in a second, detailed breakdown of arrow pushing in the carboxylate ion we discussed last time.
+Note 1.
+Here’s a detailed breakdown of arrow pushing in the carboxylate ion we discussed last time.
 Yes, it’s ridiculous in detail but sometimes that helps.